Nahda: Newspapers and journals

 The first printing press in the Middle East was in the Monastery of Saint Anthony of Qozhaya in Lebanon and dates back to 1610.
 It printed books in Syriac and Garshuni (Arabic using the Syriac alphabet).
 The first printing press with Arabic letters was built in St John's monastery in Khinshara, Lebanon by "Al-Shamas Abdullah Zakher" in 1734.
 The printing press operated from 1734 till 1899.

 In 1821, Muhammad Ali of Egypt brought the first printing press to Egypt.
 Modern printing techniques spread rapidly and gave birth to a modern Egyptian press, which brought the reformist trends of the Nahda into contact with the emerging Egyptian middle class of clerks and tradesmen.

 In 1855, Rizqallah Hassun (1825–1880) founded the first newspaper written solely in Arabic, Mir'at al-ahwal.
 The Egyptian newspaper Al-Ahram founded by Saleem Takla dates from 1875, and between 1870 and 1900, Beirut alone saw the founding of about 40 new periodicals and 15 newspapers.

-Muhammad Abduh and Jamāl al-Dīn al-Afghānī's weekly pan-Islamic anti-colonial revolutionary literary magazine Al-Urwah al-Wuthqa (The Firmest Bond)—though it only ran from March to October of 1884 and was banned by British authorities in Egypt and India—was circulated widely from Morocco to India and it's considered one of the first and most important publications of the Nahda.
+Muhammad Abduh and Jamāl al-Dīn al-Afghānī's weekly pan-Islamic anti-colonial revolutionary literary magazine Al-Urwah al-Wuthqa (The Firmest Bond)—though it only ran from March to October 1884 and was banned by British authorities in Egypt and India—was circulated widely from Morocco to India and it's considered one of the first and most important publications of the Nahda.

 Encyclopedias and dictionaries

 The efforts at translating European and American literature led to the modernization of the Arabic language.
 Many scientific and academic terms, as well as words for modern inventions, were incorporated in modern Arabic vocabulary, and new words were coined in accordance with the Arabic root system to cover for others.
-The development of a modern press ensured that Classical Arabic ceased to be used and was replaced entirely by Modern Standard Arabic, which is used still today all over the Arab world.
+The development of a modern press allowed mass literary engagement that transformed Classical Arabic into Modern Standard Arabic through the influence of spoken Arabic dialects.
+Modern Standard Arabic is the formal standard of Arabic used over the Arab world, though the distinction between the two varieties is fluid.

 In the late 19th century, Butrus al-Bustani created the first modern Arabic encyclopedia, drawing both on medieval Arab scholars and Western methods of lexicography.
 Ahmad Rida (1872–1953) created the first modern dictionary of Arabic, Matn al-Lugha.